info-beamer/create-playlist/README.txt

  * PNG - max size is 2048x2048
  * MP4 - only H264 supported

-Call the script create_playlist like this to create an info-beamer node in the directory /tmp/playlist:
+Call the script create-playlist like this to create an info-beamer node in the directory /tmp/playlist:

- $ ./create_playlist playlist.txt /tmp/playlist
+ $ ./create-playlist playlist.txt /tmp/playlist

 This will create a ready-to-use info-beamer node directory in /tmp/playlist.
 Now start info-beamer like this: